ArenCarpenter/Covid_CT_Classification/README.md

 To improve the model as new data is made available, I could create a pipeline to incorporate this new data and re-evaluate the model after certain increases in the training data set.

 ### Model Improvements

+As above, a lack of data is the main drawback for the model.
+As with most medical imaging data, there is an inherent class imbalance problem as most patients don't have any specific condition.
+It is not rare to see datasets with only 3-5% positive class observations, which can make training effective models difficult.
+There are various methods for addressing this class imbalance, such as upsampling or synthetic approaches like SMOTE, that could be used here given additional observations.